cockroachdb/docs/v19.1/cluster-topology-patterns.md

 ## Considerations

-When selecting a pattern for your cluster, the following must be taken into consideration:

-- The function of a CockroachDB [leaseholder](architecture/replication-layer.html#leases)
-- The impacts of the [leaseholder](architecture/life-of-a-distributed-transaction.html#leaseholder-node) on read and write activities
-- The leaseholders are local to reader and writers within the datacenter
-- The `--locality` flag must be set properly on each node to enable [follow-the-workload](demo-follow-the-workload.html)
-- The leaseholder migration among the datacenters is minimized by using [partitioning](partitioning.html), an Enterprise feature
-- Whether the application is designed to use the [partitioning feature](partitioning.html) or not
+Before selecting a pattern:

+- Review the recommendations and requirements in our [Production Checklist](recommended-production-settings.html).
+- Review the [CockroachDB architecture](architecture/overview.html).
+It's especially important to understand how data is stored in ranges, how ranges are replicated, and how one replica in each range serves as the "leaseholder" that coordinates all read and write requests for that range.
+See our [Performance Tuning](performance-tuning.html#important-concepts) tutorial for more details about these important concepts and for simple read and write examples.
+- Learn about the concept of [locality](start-a-node.html#locality), which makes CockroachDB aware of the location of nodes and able to intelligently balance replicas across localities.
+Locality is also a prerequisite for the [follow-the-workload](demo-follow-the-workload.html) feature and for enterprise [partitioning](partitioning.html).

 {{site.data.alerts.callout_info}}
 This page does not factor in hardware differences.
 {{site.data.alerts.end}}

-## Single datacenter clusters
+## Single-region clusters

-### Basic pattern for a single datacenter cluster
+### Single datacenter, basic pattern

-This first example is of a single datacenter cluster, i.e., a local deployment.
-This pattern is common starting point for smaller organizations who may not have the resources (or need) to worry about a datacenter failure, but still want to take advantage of CockroachDB's [high availability](high-availability.html).
-The cluster is self-hosted with each node on a different machine within the same datacenter.
-The network latency among the nodes is expected to be the same, around 1ms.
+This first example is of a single-datacenter cluster, with each node on a different machine as per our [basic topology recommendations](recommended-production-settings.html#basic-topology-recommendations).
+This pattern is common starting point for smaller organizations who may not have the resources (or need) to worry about a datacenter failure but still want to take advantage of CockroachDB's [high availability](high-availability.html).

 <img src="{{ 'images/v19.1/topology-patterns/basic-local-deployment.png' | relative_url }}" alt="Local deployment" style="border:1px solid #eee;max-width:100%" />